Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 - Endolymphatic sac tumor | |||

-- Epididymal or broad ligament cystadenomas |
+- Epididymal or broad ligament cystadenoma |

-At-risk family members should be informed that genetic testing for VHL is available.
-A family member with a clinical diagnosis of VHL or who is showing signs and symptoms of VHL is initially offered genetic testing.
+It is recommended that at-risk family members be informed that genetic testing for VHL is available.
+A family member with a clinical diagnosis of VHL, or one who is showing signs/symptoms of VHL, is generally offered genetic testing first.
 Germline pathogenic variants in VHL are detected in more than 99% of families affected by VHL.
-Sequence analysis of all three exons detect point variants in the VHLgene (~72% of all pathogenic variants).[

-A germline pathogenic variant in the VHL gene is considered a genetic diagnosis.
-Hence, it predisposes an individual to clinical VHL and confers a 50% risk among offspring to inherit the VHL pathogenic variant.
+This finding predisposes an individual to clinical VHL and confers a 50% risk for offspring to inherit the VHL pathogenic variant.
 Approximately 400 unique pathogenic variants in the VHL gene have been associated with clinical VHL, and their presence verifies the disease-causing capability of the variant.
 The diagnostic genetic evaluation in a previously untested family generally begins with a clinically diagnosed individual.
-If a VHL pathogenic variant is identified, that specific pathogenic variant becomes the DNA marker for which other biological relatives may be tested.
-Cases can present where an individual meets VHL clinical criteria for diagnosis, but this individual does not test positive for a VHL pathogenic variant; when these individuals also do not have family history of VHL, a de novo pathogenic variant or mosaicism may be the cause.
+If a VHL pathogenic variant is identified, that specific pathogenic variant becomes the DNA marker for which other biological relatives are tested.
+Some individuals may meet VHL clinical criteria for diagnosis but do not test positive for a VHL pathogenic variant.
+When these individuals also do not have family history of VHL, a de novo pathogenic variant or mosaicism may be present.
 The latter may be detected by performing genetic testing on other bodily tissues, such as skin fibroblasts or exfoliated buccal cells.
+For more information, see the De novo pathogenic variants and mosaicism section.

 Examination/Test | Condition Screened For |